grafana/mimir/docs/sources/mimir/configure/configure-ingester-circuit-breakers.md

 Use circuit breakers to prevent an application from repeatedly trying to run an operation that is likely to fail.
 A circuit breaker monitors the number of recent failures and then uses this information to decide whether to allow a new operation to proceed, or to simply return an exception immediately.
 In the case of a failing operation, a circuit breaker allows an application to proceed, without waiting for you to resolve the failure cause.
 Because the failing operation is immediately rejected, the application doesn't retry it.
-This reduces its CPU usage.
+This reduces application's CPU usage.

 The circuit breaker pattern typically operates in 3 main states: `closed`, `open`, and `half-open`.